krokedil/dibs-easy-for-woocommerce/readme.txt

 * This plugin integrates with Nexi Checkout.
 You need an agreement with Nets specific to the Nexi Checkout platform to use this plugin.

 == CHANGELOG ==
+= 2025.10.06    - version 2.12.0 =
+* Feature       - Payments are now also terminated in Nets as the WooCommerce sessions are cleared, in cases where a new session is needed.
+* Fix           - Added changelog.txt to display plugin version correctly on woocommerce.com.
+* Tweak         - Renamed "Standalone payment methods" feature to "Payment method splitting".

 = 2025.09.23    - version 2.11.3 =
 * Fix           - The countryCode is now included in checkout requests to Nexi, so only payment options available for the customer's country are displayed.
 * Tweak         - Extended logging for JSON decoding, to improve troubleshooting of unexpected API responses.